Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 The game’s superb puzzle-platforming gameplay is further complemented by exceptional writing that oozes dry humor and clever dialogue at every turn.

-Aperture’s robots serve as the ideal vehicles for sarcasm and slapstick gags that will keep you grinning even when you find yourself stuck on a challenging puzzle.
+Aperture’s robots serve as the perfect vehicles for sarcasm and slapstick gags that will keep you grinning even when you find yourself stuck on a difficult puzzle.

 The Henry Stickmin Collection